tidyverse/tidyverse.org/content/blog/purrr-walk-this-way/index.md

 <img src="purrr-map-args.png" alt="Highlighted titles read: what we're iterating over, and what we're doing each time.
 For map(.x = , .f = ) .x is what we're iterating over and .f is what we're doing each time.
 For map2(.x = , .y = , .f = ) .x and .y are what we're iterating over and .f is what we're doing each time.
 For pmap(.l = list(), .f = ) .l is what we're iterating over and .f is what we're doing each time." width="700px" />
 <p class="caption">
-Grouped map function arguments, adapted from Intro to purrr by Jennifer Thompson'
+Grouped map function arguments, adapted from Intro to purrr by Jennifer Thompson
 </p>

 </div>